Hannah-goodridge/eventseats/docs/deployment/railway.md

 # Deploy to Railway

-Deploy your Show Bookings System to Railway with their integrated PostgreSQL database.
+Deploy EventSeats software to Railway with their integrated PostgreSQL database.

 ## Prerequisites